 #

 It started raining sometime while she was curled in the mud.
-One of the soft, hazy Hallandren rainfalls.
+It was one of the soft, hazy Hallandren rainfalls.
 The wet drops kissed her cheek, little streams running down the sides of the alleyway walls.

 She was hungry and exhausted.
 But, with the falling rain, came a bit of lucidity.